afzalansari1/afzalansari1/README.md

  Hi, I'm Afzal Ansari, Electronics and Communication Engineering Student, Passionate about Software Development
   <br>
   <br>
-  🔬 I’m currently studying B.Tech at National Institute of Technology Agartala(NITA)
+  🔬 I’m currently pursuing my B.Tech at National Institute of Technology Agartala(NITA)
   <br>
-  💻 I love writing code and learn new coding subject
+  💻 I love writing code and learn new coding subjects
   <br>
-  📚 I’m currently learning how to build android application with <a href="https://github.com/afzalansari1/Budgetify" >Kotlin</a>
+  📚 I’m currently learning how to build android application with <a href="https://github.com/afzalansari1/Budgetify" >**Kotlin**</a>
   <br>
-  📚 And also I am actively engaged in learning and practicing DSA (Data Structures and Algorithms)
+  📚 And also I am actively engaged in learning and practicing **DSA** (Data Structures and Algorithms)
   <br>
-  📫 How to reach me: <a href="mailto: afzalansari66677@gmail.com">afzalansari66677@gmail.com</a>
+  📫 How to reach me: <a href="mailto: afzalansari66677@gmail.com">**afzalansari66677@gmail.com**</a>
 </p>

 <hr>